nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 * Set Junpei & Yukari to Heal/Support, Akihiko to Knockdown
 * Scan Drives -> Turret
-* Keep Masukunda up and spam Virus Breath
+* Spam Virus Breath
 * Revive Yukari whenever she dies
 * Fire Break -> Agidyne the last bit of the Tank's HP
 * Give EXP to Surt
+* Hopefully it should only get 1 Summon off

 Take the armor you just gave to Junpei and give it to Mitsuru